exyi/coberec/docs/thesis/internals.md

 We also use the CheckTestOutput library for this project, but we do not have as many of them.
 However, the simplicity of GraphQL allows us to generate random schemas using [FsCheck](https://github.com/fscheck/FsCheck).
 Large random GraphQL types are good for uncovering edge cases in the symbol renaming logic and problems with reference cycles.
+To run into the problematic cases faster, we seed FsCheck with the [Big List of Naughty Strings](https://github.com/minimaxir/big-list-of-naughty-strings/).

 > We do have a lot of small tests for isolated cases, but we are still missing tests for more complex method bodies.
 > The GraphQL Schema only generates quite simple methods, although there is a lot of symbols.